studioromeo/studioromeo.github.com/src/posts/2014-06-23-quality-assurance.md

 ---
-title: A day in the QA Maze
+title: A Day in the QA Maze
 summary: As a developer its easy to forget how your actions affect other roles.
 In this post I go over my experience shadowing a QA for the day
 ---